inngest/inngest-js/etc/inngest.api.md

     inngestBaseUrl?: string;
     // Warning: (ae-forgotten-export) The symbol "Logger" needs to be exported by the entry point index.d.ts logger?: Logger;
+    // Warning: (ae-forgotten-export) The symbol "MiddlewareStack" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    middleware?: MiddlewareStack;
     name: string;
     schemas?: EventSchemas<Record<string, EventPayload>>;
 }